yueyoum/redis-benchmark/README.md

 *   Python is very stable.
 *   Erlang will close the connection when N = 100000,

-    redis-benchmark says: `Error: Connection reset by peer` Ever C = 50, this error also occurred!
+    redis-benchmark says: `Error: Connection reset by peer`. even C = 50, this error also occurred!

 ###### Why erlang not stable.
 Is there my code incorrect?